storyprotocol/documentation/combined.md

 ### mintAndRegisterIpAssetWithPilTerms

-Mint an NFT from a collection, register it as an IP, attach metadata to the IP, and atach License Terms to the IP all in one function.
+Mint an NFT from a collection, register it as an IP, attach metadata to the IP, and attach License Terms to the IP all in one function.

 | Method                               | Type                                                                                                          |
 | ------------------------------------ | ------------------------------------------------------------------------------------------------------------- |